 - In the fall, collect dry leaves, twigs, and moss to make a hedgehog nest.
 Pretend to hibernate!
 (If it's not fall or the weather is inclement, make a blanket hibernation nest inside!)

-Strawberry was delighted to measure 16 feet with me.
+My daughter was delighted to measure 16 feet with me.
 We needed to find the distance the Australian striped rocket frog can jump in one bound!

 We had to measure our own jumps to see just how short we were of that amazing distance.
+(See another book-inspired idea for a frog jumping activity.)

 We made frog noises as the book suggested.